M66B/FairEmail/FAQ.md

 This can for example happen when connectivity was abruptly lost.
 A typical example is turning on flight mode.

 The message *...
 Connection reset by peer ...* or *...
 Broken pipe ...* means that the email server actively terminated an existing connection.

 The message *...
+Connection closed by peer ...* might be caused by a not updated Exchange server, see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.

+The message *...
 Read timed out ...* means that the email server is not responding anymore or that the internet connection is bad.